Tompkins Table: Norrington table

 The corresponding ranking for Oxford colleges is the Norrington Table.
 Since 1986, when the University of Oxford adopted split second-class degrees, the Norrington Table has adopted the same method of scoring as the Tompkins Table, but without the weighting attached to individual subject scores.

+Oxbridge College League Table

+Starting in 2020, The Telegraph compiled an Oxbridge college league table, drawing on both academic and other factors, including accommodation, lifestyle and wealth.